cybermaggedon/gnucash-uk-vat/README.md

 This code manages HMRC (UK) VAT returns in accordance with HMRC MTD directives for users of the GnuCash accounting system.
-It can study your GnuCash accounts, compare this with your HMRC VAT obligations, and craft the VAT return to meet your obligations.
+It can study your GnuCash accounts, compare this with your HMRC VAT obligations, and produce the VAT return to meet your obligations.
+As an optional step, once the VAT return is filed, a bill can be created describing the VAT owing, and posted to an Accounts Payable account.

 This is command-line Python code.
-At the time of writing, this code is immature - it has only been tested against the test APIs.
-It's possible this code will not work at all.
-It is not known whether an open source project can achieve signoff to use production HMRC APIs.
+At the time of writing, this code is immature - it has only been tested against the Sandbox APIs.
+It is not known whether this open source project will be able achieve signoff to use production HMRC APIs.

-In order to get this to work, you will need to be able to register the application with HMRC for yourself as I am not in a position to share a client ID/secret with you.
-You will need an HMRC developer's account.
+Anyone can register an HMRC developer test/sandbox account and run this code against the sandbox.

 If you're an HMRC VAT user, and you use GnuCash, here are some ways you can help:

 - Try the `gnucash-uk-vat` in read-only mode.
-Options `--show-obligations`, `--show-open-obligations`, `--show-payments`, `--show-liabilities` and `--show-vat-return` interact with the VAT API, but do not modify your VAT data.
+Options `--show-obligations`, `--show-open-obligations`, `--show-payments`, `--show-liabilities` and `--show-vat-return` interact with the VAT API.
   Feedback on their successful operation would be appreciated.
 - Try the `--show-account-data` mode.
 Again, this is read-only, but interacts with the VAT API and your GnuCash accounts.
 For all open VAT obligations, the output shows the 9 VAT return totals for the time period, along with individual account records   that combine to make these values.
   Feedback that the right data is returned.
 I am not a VAT accountant.
-- The option to submit a VAT return is totally untested, and not recommended at the moment.
-If you are a developer, and familiar with techniques to capture outbound data and study it before it is sent to the production API, you may be able to help testing.
 - If you have been using GnuCash to keep VAT accounts, you can provide feedback on good ways to do this.